easybuilders/easybuild/docs/Contributing-back.rst

 To 'save' your changes, you should create one or more *commits* in the branch you created.
 It is recommended to make separate commits for different 'units of work'.

-First, make sure you have the branch were you want to commit the changes to checked out.
+First, make sure you have checked out the branch were you want to commit the changes to.

 For example, to commit changes to the ``mybranch`` branch: